Spectral-Finance/challenge-1-modeler-starter-kit/README.md

 ```
 pip install -r requirements.txt
 ```
-macOS and Linux users ensure you have llvm and libomp installed to use PyTorch.
+macOS and Linux users ensure you have llvm and libomp installed for PyTorch.

 If not already installed, you may install them with homebrew/linuxbrew.
 ```